 Rallies and demonstrations in opposition to the rule of President Ortega have been declared unlawful, but nevertheless occur.
-Government forces, uniformed police and para-police have attacked peaceful demonstrators leading to significant numbers of deaths and injuries.
+Government forces, uniformed police, and para-police have attacked peaceful demonstrators leading to significant numbers of arrests, injuries, and deaths.
 Looting, vandalism, and arson often occur during unrest.

 Road blocks, including in Managua and other major cities, may appear and limit availability of food and fuel.